Inspiration Lake: Facilities

 Along a 1500 m jogging trail emanating from the boat renting center and extending around the lake, there are fitness stations, gazebos and a bridge overlooking a small, picturesque waterfall.
+The only Eucalyptus deglupta tree in Hong Kong is planted in this centre.

 Transport

 The lake is approximately 15 minutes walking distance from Disneyland Resort MTR station and the Disneyland Resort Public Transport Interchange.
 It is served by the following franchised bus route, jointly operated by Citybus and Long Win Bus Company: